 If there’s one thing I know, it’s that Lyft has actually started to tell us much less information about our requests before we accept them.
 I can’t even see where the request is coming from now!

-How Can I Get Money from This Lawsuit?
+How Can I Get Money from The Lyft Payout?

 First, if you didn’t submit a claim it’s not too late.
 You must meet the following conditions first: